d-paape/illusory_power/README.md

   - statistical power for each of the two nested effects
   - power for the real interaction
   - the inflated "power" for the spurious, incorrectly-tested interaction (with and without HARKing)
-- A 3D plot shows the relationship between real power and this illusory power — it forms a saddle shape, and the false-positive rate is worst exactly when power is high for one nested effect and low for the other.
+- A 3D plot shows the relationship between real power and this illusory power: it forms a saddle shape, and the false-positive rate is worst exactly when power is high for one nested effect and low for the other.

 ## Background